Nashenas88/servo-pio/README.cratesio.md

 servo_cluster and pwm_cluster drivers. pwm.pio comes directly from pwm_cluster.pio in Pimoroni's
 project.
 Their cose is licensed under the _MIT_ License.
 See [`Pimoroni.MIT`] for more information on their license.

-Any submissions to this project (e.g. as Pull Requests) must be made available under these terms.

 [`MIT`]: ./MIT
 [`APACHE2.0`]: ./APACHE2.0